VikParuchuri/ds-webinar/presentation.md

 ---
 author: Vik Paruchuri
-title: Machine learning education
+title: How to learn data science
 ---
-# Machine learning education
+# How to learn data science
 ## Vik Paruchuri
-## DataQuest (www.dataquest.io)
+## Dataquest (www.dataquest.io)
-## vik.paruchuri@gmail.com
+## vik@dataquest.io

 ---
+# Dataquest

+* In-browser data science tutorials
+* Learn theory + application

+---
-# How I got started with ML
+# How I got started

 * BA in American History
 * Learned using online resources

 ---
-# Quick survey

----
 # The problem

-* Learning about machine learning is a nebulous process that isn't aligned with application
+* Learning about data science is a nebulous process that isn't aligned with application

 ---
-# The result

-* Many turned away
-* Important skills not emphasized
+# What is data science?

+* Relatively new term
+* Intersection of many fields

 ---
-# Questions to answer in this talk

-* What do I tell someone who wants to learn?
-* How do I improve my skills?
+# Increasing specialization

+* Data engineer
+* Data analyst
+* Machine learning engineer

 ---
-# Getting more people in

-* Huge strides in past few years
-* > 100k students in Andrew Ng's first MOOC

----
-# MOOCs

-* Great material
-* Good for deepening learning
-* Hard to filter
-* Not always application focused

----
-# Kaggle

-* Try lots of techniques
-* Good discussion forum
-* Competition
-* Appeals to a certain personality

----
-# How does someone learn machine learning?

-* Standard answer: stats, linear algebra, read books, take moocs

----
-# Many different roles

-* Researchers
-* Framework developers
-* Appliers
-* Interpreters
-* Consumers

----
-# Interpreters/consumers important

-* Two "AI Winters"
-    * Hype
-    * Few consumer products
-* Elon Musk (and others) -- "AI is an existential threat"

----
-# edX automated essay scoring

-* Hype
-* Negative reaction

----
-# Learning applied ML

----
-# ML is about solving problems
+# DS is about solving problems

+* Have to learn by doing

 ---
 # Entry level job/project-readiness